Meteor Page 2: Model MM -25 Meteor Page 3: Model MM-10

 Intended for more general workshop use, the twin-wheel ME.14 was normally supplied mounted on a short plinth with a tool-storage cupboard and could take drills up to 1.5" in diameter and 19.5" long, these being clamped into V-shaped holders.
 In addition to a machine light and diamond dresser, the ME.14 was equipped, when new, with drill point and point-thinning wheels.

-Towards the bottom of the page is shown a more modern Meteor drill ginger, the Model MM-25 with today (2018) the company offering a range of types to cover most applications from miniature drills through regular sizes to specialised machines for sharpening drills used on such items as printed circuit boards
+On this page is shown a more modern Meteor drill ginger, the Model MM-25 with today (2020) the company offering a range of types to cover most applications from miniature drills through regular sizes to specialised machines for sharpening tiny drills used on such items as printed circuit boards